cryptpad/blog/posts/Most-Secure-CryptPad-Usage.md

 When speaking of security or privacy, we should always define the scenario we are speaking of.
-This scenario is the so called [_threat model_](https://ssd.eff.org/glossary/threat-model) which defines the [adversarial capabilities](https://ssd.eff.org/glossary/capability).
+This scenario is the so-called [_threat model_](https://ssd.eff.org/glossary/threat-model) which defines the [adversarial capabilities](https://ssd.eff.org/glossary/capability).
 In general, we aim to think of them to be as powerful as possible.